 About 75% of a K-12 Overnight experience will occur outdoors.
 Balancing that, we have indoor classrooms and activity areas and comfortable dorm rooms.
 Each individual dorm room houses eight and has its own cubby storage, double sink, bathroom, shower, and nightlight.

 Contacting Your Student

 PHONE MESSAGES: Students are not permitted to use phones unless authorized by the coordinating teacher.
-Please DO NOT send cell phones with your student as they are a major distraction for outdoor experiences and may be easily lost.
-If necessary to reach someone at Eagle Bluff, the main telephone line at (507) 467-2437 is answered Monday through Friday from 8:00 a.m. to 4:30 p.m.
-Please note, the person you are trying to reach may be temporarily unavailable if participating in our programming but we will contact them as soon as possible.
-From 4:30-9:00 p.m., a voice mail system may respond to your call.
-This system is monitored regularly and messages will be delivered at 9:00 p.m.
-After 9:00 pm, our voice mail system will direct you to leave a message which will be delivered first thing in the morning.
+Also please DO NOT send cell phones with your student as they are a major distraction for outdoor experiences and may be easily lost.
+If it is necessary to reach someone at Eagle Bluff, the main telephone line at (507) 467-2437 is answered Monday through Friday from 8:00 a.m. to 4:30 p.m.
+Please note, the person you are trying to reach may be temporarily unavailable if participating in our programming, but we will contact them as soon as possible.
+After hours, a voice mail system may respond to your call.
+This system is monitored regularly in the evenings and any messages left before 9 p.m. will be delivered by 10:00 p.m. that evening.
+After 9:00 pm, our voice mail system will direct you to leave a message, which will be delivered first thing in the morning.

 Student’s NAME & SCHOOL